MillionConcepts/quickseries/README.md

 * Narrowing `bounds` will tend to make the approximation more accurate within those bounds.
-In the example above, setting `bounds` to `(-1, 1)` provides ~20x greater precision within the (-1, 1) interval -- although the approximation will become very poor before it reaches +/- pi.
+In the example above, setting `bounds` to `(-1, 1)` provides ~20x greater precision within the (-1, 1) interval (with the downside that the resulting approximation will get pretty bad past about +/-pi/2).
-* Increasing `n_terms` will tend to make the approximation slower but more precise.
-In the example above, increasing `n_terms` to 14 provides ~20x greater precision but makes the approximation ~20% slower.
+* Increasing `order` will tend to make the approximation slower but more precise.
+In the example above, increasing `order` to 14 provides ~20x greater precision but makes the approximation ~20% slower.
   * This tends to have diminishing returns.
-Increasing `n_terms` to 30 provides no meaningful increase in precision over 14 terms, but makes the approximation *slower* than `np.sin(x) * np.cos(x)`.
+In the example above, increasing `order` to 30 provides no meaningful increase in precision over `order=14`, but makes the approximation *slower* than `np.sin(x) * np.cos(x)`.
-  * Setting `n_terms` too high can also cause the approximation algorithm to fail entirely.
+  * Setting `order` too high can also cause the approximation algorithm to fail entirely.
   * The location of precision/performance "sweet spots" in the parameter space depends on the function and the approximation bounds.
 If you want to